trenz-gmbh/trenz-docs-api/README.md

       "Path": "docs/public/",
       "Username": "username",
       "Password": "password"
+    },
+    {
+      "Name": "My General Docs",
+      "Type": "local",
+      "Root": "/opt/wiki/",
+      "Path": "docs/public/"
     }
   ]
 }
 ```

-- `Sources`: An array specifying file sources, which will be included in the Wiki and the index
+- `Sources`: An array specifying sources, which will be included in the Wiki and the index. `Type` can be `git` or `local`.
+See above for all available fields.

 [Environment]: https://docs.microsoft.com/en-us/aspnet/core/fundamentals/host/web-host?view=aspnetcore-6.0#environment